Three former Slovenian ski jumpers talk about the incredible athleticism of Primož Roglič.

 Grateful for all the experience

 After winning the world junior championship title in 2007,that very same month Primož Roglič experienced the worst nightmare of ski jumpers.
-He had a bad fall at the ski jump in Planica; he was unconscious for 10 minutes.
+He had he was unconscious for 10 minutes.
 He suffered a serious concussion and a broken nose.
 From an interview in the publication Siol: